sendgrid/open-source-library-data-collector/README.md

 pip install -r requirements.txt
 ```

 Update the code in `package_managers.py`.
-The functions `update_package_manager_data` and `update_db` was customized for our particular needs.
+The functions `update_package_manager_data` and `update_db` were customized for our particular needs.
 You will want to either subclass those functions in your own application or modify it to suit your needs.
 We will remove these customizations in a future release.
 [Here is the GitHub issue](https://github.com/sendgrid/open-source-library-data-collector/issues/5) for reference.

 To run: